Skip to content

 When we face considerable stress or trauma, we resort to various defense mechanisms, like controlling others, lashing out or addictions.

 It’s tempting to believe some people are bad.
-But people who suffer immensely hurt others.
-(Of course, this doesn’t excuse abusive behavior.)
+And people who suffer immensely often hurt others.
+(Of course, that’s never an excuse and we’re always responsible for our actions.)

-The more we push against our enemy—whether it’s hateful people or our own inner critic—the more damage we cause.
+The more we push against our enemy—whether it’s hateful people or our own inner critic—the more damage we’re likely to cause.
 If we want to create a peaceful world, we must stop feeding our fears.

 Recognizing someone’s suffering and wishing for their liberation helps us find grace in our own difficulties.